kajet300/kajet300.github.io/languages/r.md

 ---
 layout: page
 title: R
-permalink: languages/r/
+permalink: /languages/r/
 image: https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/R.png
 description: |
-  In conclusion, the R programming language stands out as an essential tool for data analysis, statistical computing, and visualization.
-Its comprehensive range of statistical techniques, advanced data visualization capabilities, and extensive package ecosystem make it a preferred choice for data scientists, statisticians, and researchers. ...
+  R is a programming language for statistical computing and data visualization.It has been adopted in the fields of data mining, bioinformatics and data analysis.
+[9]The core R language is augmented by a large number of extension packages, containing reusable code, documentation, and sample data..
+R software is open-source and free software.It is licensed by the GNU Project and available under ...
 ---

 ![Logo](https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/R.png)